scala/docs.scala-lang/contribute/hacker-guide.md

 ### IDE ###

-There's no single editor of choice to work with Scala sources, as there are trade-offs imposed by each available option.
+There's no single editor of choice for working with Scala sources, as there are trade-offs associated with each available tool.

 Both Eclipse and Intellij IDEA have Scala plugins, which are known to work with our codebase.
 Here are [instructions for Eclipse](https://github.com/scala/scala/blob/master/src/eclipse/README.md) and